Static analysis using functional abstraction

 explain itself without running it with real data: * A CLI argument

-parser that can generate the --help
+parser that can generate the --help output without

 providing it with any actual inputs * A build system that can show you